 - He went from breathing out threats to breathing out sermons.

-- He went from being the chief of sinners to the chief apostle, the one who worked harder than ALL of the apostles, not just some of them (cf. I Corinthians 15:9-10)
+- He went from being the chief of sinners to the chief apostle, the one who worked harder than all of the apostles (cf. I Corinthians 15:9-10)

 - He went from being a religious man (a Pharisee of the Pharisees) to being a spiritual man.

-- He went from being full of hatred and rage to being full of the Spirit.
+- He went from being full of hatred to being full of the Spirit.

 - He went from being the greatest enemy of Christianity to being its greatest defender.

 - He went from fighting Christians to being one of them and publicly identifying with them in water baptism.
 This was a bold step of faith for Saul.

 Paul’s life was radically transformed.
 He was night and day different.
 He became a new creation.
 It is like he was a different person.
 That is why his name changed.
 He went from Saul to Paul (not overnight but eventually).
 Anyone who knew Saul before knew that he was not the same person he was before.